 The short-term incentives ('STI') program is designed to link the achievement of the consolidated entity's operational targets with the remuneration received by the executives responsible with meeting those targets.
+A summary of the plan is as follow:

-- A maximum STI value of 10% of each executive's fixed remuneration is granted depending on the extent to which specific targets set at the beginning of the financial year are met. - STI payments are made if the executive team achieve 95% or greater of budgeted Net Profit After Tax 'NPAT' for the full year, and the executives meet their individual key performance indicators (KPI's) for the full year. - If the executive team exceeds 100% of budgeted NPAT they may receive an extraordinary payment at the discretion of the Board. - All STI payments are made in the form of cash.
+- A maximum STI value of 10% of each executive's fixed remuneration is granted depending on the extent to which specific targets set at the beginning of the financial year are met; - STI payments are made if the executive team achieve 95% or greater of budgeted net profit after tax ('NPAT') for the full year, and the executives meet their individual key performance indicators ('KPIs') for the full year; - If the executive team exceeds 100% of budgeted NPAT they may receive an extraordinary payment at the discretion of the Board; and - All STI payments are made in the form of cash.